laminas/laminas-mvc/docs/book/modules.md

 ## Loading

-All module classes can be autoloaded by adding them as a namespace in composer.json:
+All module classes can be [autoloaded by Composer](https://getcomposer.org/doc/01-basic-usage.md#autoloading) by adding them as a namespace in `composer.json`:

 ```json
 "autoload": {